GULibrarySandbox/data-vis-basics/content/3-charts.md

 {% capture text %}
 Chart Style

-1. Click on the Design tab on the PivotChart Tools contextual tab.
+1. Click on the `Design` tab on the `PivotChart Tools` contextual tab.
-2. Mouse over the Chart Styles gallery to view available styles, clicking on the More button to expand the gallery.
+2. Mouse over the `Chart Styles gallery` to view available styles, clicking on the `More` button to expand the gallery.
-3. Select Style 11.% {% endcapture %}
+3. Select `Style 11`. {% endcapture %}
 {% include card.md header="Activity : PivotChart Tools tab – Chart style" text=text %}

+#### Tool: Double-click or right-click

+All the chart components can be edited by either double-clicking on the element within the chart or by right-clicking on it.

+#### Rule 3 - No colour – use white/grey/black

+While some publications are printed in full colour this can be a very expensive practice and the alternative of printing colour in black and white may not give satisfactory results when converted to shades of grey by an unknown conversion process.
+It is better to control this process yourself.

+{% capture text %}
+1. Click on the PivotChart, then double-click on the legend entry for AEL to open the Format Legend Entry pane.
+2. Click on Fill.
+3. Choose Solid Fill.
+4. Choose White as the Fill colour.
+(Note: When the fill colour is white, there should be a black border).
+5. Click on Border.
+6. Choose Solid Line.
+7. Choose Black as the colour.
+8. Close the pane.
+9. Now double-click on the legend entry for Business to open the Format Legend Entry pane.
+10. Click on Fill.
+11. Choose Solid Fill.
+12. Choose a medium-grey colour (e.g. White, Background 1, Darker 25%) as the Fill colour.
+(Note: When the fill colour is anything other than white, there should be no border).
+13. Click on Border.{% endcapture %}
+{% include card.md header="Activity : Double-click or right-click elements - Colours" text=text %}

 {% include figure.html img="ORLayout.png" alt="OpenRefine layout" caption="OpenRefine layout" width="75%" %}

-### Undo / Redo

-OpenRefine provides Undo and Redo operations to make changes to your data work, going back to your very first action.
-Find out how this works in the [GREL](https://griffithunilibrary.github.io/intro-data-wrangle/content/6-lesson.html) activities.

-### Saving projects

-Projects are saved automatically as you work on them,  so there is no need to save copies as you go along.

-### Opening existing projects

-To open an existing project in OpenRefine, click  `Open Project`  from the main OpenRefine screen (in the left-hand menu).
-When you click this, you will see a list of the existing projects and can click on a project's name to open it.

 {% include button.md text="Watch this video to see OpenRefine's layout" link="https://vimeo.com/412542634/f5b1ced9b9" color="info" %}